 Cyber monitors have been keeping an eye on the SideWinder at least since 2012.

-Researchers from Kaspersky said that the prior footprints that allowed researchers to link it to India have now “disappeared” in May 2022 while taking part in Singapore “Black Hat” event, meeting of people interested in information security.
+Researchers from Kaspersky said that the prior footprints that allowed researchers to link it to India have now “disappeared” in May 2022 while taking part in a Singapore “Black Hat” event, a meeting of people interested in information security.

-Noushin Shaba, senior security researcher on Kaspersky’s worldwide research and analysis team, claimed that when the footprints were erased, she was unsure of her ability to connect the group to any particular country.
-In 25 page PowerPoint presentation, Shaba claimed that SideWinder had grown to be one of the most active attackers on the planet and had intensified its operations “possibly because its resources had increased, through unknown means, which is evident from its increasing sophistication of its preferred malware and expansion of its geographical footprints.”
+Noushin Shaba, a senior security researcher on Kaspersky’s worldwide research and analysis team, claimed that when the footprints were erased, she was unsure of her ability to connect the group to any particular country.
+In a 25 page PowerPoint presentation, Shaba claimed that SideWinder had grown to be one of the most active attackers on the planet and had intensified its operations “possibly because its resources had increased, through unknown means, which is evident from its increasing sophistication of its preferred malware and expansion of its geographical footprints.”

 She claims that has been going on since at least 2012, but it first became unnoticed in January 2018.

-This is not the first time that cyberattack with Indian provenance has allegedly targeted Pakistan’s military and other critical assets.
+This is not the first time that a cyberattack with Indian provenance has allegedly targeted Pakistan’s military and other critical assets.

 Critical military data pertaining to the Pakistan Air Force (PAF) was removed from computer systems placed at PAF headquarters in Islamabad in May of this year.
 The said incident, for a long time, was kept under wraps by the Pakistan military.
 Later, Pakistan and China-based researchers, quoting military sources, claimed that the said cyber “espionage” was carried out by “India-friendly entities”.

-Officials from these nations claim that these organisations downloaded malware that, once it was installed in the targeted computer system, was able to recover vast number of papers, presentations, and encrypted files that were kept there.
+Officials from these nations claim that these organisations downloaded malware that, once it was installed in the targeted computer system, was able to recover a vast number of papers, presentations, and encrypted files that were kept there.

 They said that emails purporting to be from their superior officers contained malware that was forwarded to the victim.